sumed-h/SpotifySongRecAudFeatures/README.md

 Give background as to why I chose Spotify, explain that they have huge database of 70 million songs. talk about their web api

 ## Dataset Columns
-- Acosticness confidence measure from 0.0 to 1.0 of whether the track is acoustic.
+- acosticness confidence measure from 0.0 to 1.0 of whether the track is acoustic.
-- Danceability measure describes how suitable a track is for dancing.
+- danceability measure describes how suitable a track is for dancing.
-- Duration_ms is the duration of the song track in milliseconds.
+- duration_ms is the duration of the song track in milliseconds.
-- Energy represents a perceptual measure of intensity and activity.
+- energy represents a perceptual measure of intensity and activity.
-- Instrumentalness predicts whether a track contains vocals or not.
+- instrumentalness predicts whether a track contains vocals or not.
-- Loudness of a track in decibels(dB).
+- loudness of a track in decibels(dB).
-- Liveness detects the presence of an audience in the recording.
+- liveness detects the presence of an audience in the recording.
-- Speechiness detects the presence of spoken words in a track
+- speechiness detects the presence of spoken words in a track
-- Time_signature is an estimated overall time signature of a track.
+- time_signature is an estimated overall time signature of a track.
-- Key the track is in.
+- key the track is in.
 Integers map to pitches using standard Pitch Class notation.
-- Valence(Vibe) measures from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
+- valence (Vibe) measures from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
-- Target value describes the encoded value of 0 and 1.
-0 means listener has not saved the song and 1 means listener have saved the song.
-- Tempo is in beats per minute (BPM).
+- tempo is in beats per minute (BPM).
-- Mode indicates the modality(major or minor) of the song.
+- mode (Melody) indicates the modality(major or minor) of the song.
-- Track_name is the name of the song.
+- track_name is the name of the song.
-- Artist_Name is the singer of the song.
+- artist_Name is the singer of the song.

 # Business Objective
 Why Not Just Use Spotify Radio?